c-blake/suggest/README.md

 have SymSpell be cast in the best light possible here, and that meant using the best hash.
-Similarly, I did not try to implement the prefix optimization that https://github.com/wolfgarbe/symspell discusses which slows things down a little at some significant memory savings.
+Similarly, I did not try to implement the prefix optimization that https://github.com/wolfgarbe/symspell discusses which slows things down a little at some significant memory savings. { In the years since I first wrote this, the default Nim hash has been updated to a faster, higher output entropy 32-bit murmur hash. }

 The memory allocator problem comes from a long-tailed distribution of how many "correct suggestions" any given typo has.
 The distribution shape defeats most